 - Inadequate training for specific disabilities, illnesses and needs

-Care staff who don’t have the proper training and experience may retaliate or misunderstand the intent.
+Care staff who do not have the proper training and experience may retaliate or misunderstand the intent.
 As a result, some may feel more inclined to act abusively or neglectfully towards those particular residents.

 The majority of nursing homes are privately run businesses.
-Because of this, there aren’t across-the-board standards for pay rates for staff.
-The reality is that some nursing home staff members are paid more than others depending on the nursing home.
+Because of this, there are not across-the-board standards for pay rates for staff.
+In turn, some nursing home staff members are paid more than others depending on the nursing home.

-Many nursing home caregiving staff feel underpaid and undervalued and therefore aren’t motivated to provide high levels of care.
-Without motivation to provide a certain standard of care, many residents become neglected or abused by staff who don’t feel compelled to help or go above and beyond.
+Many nursing home caregiving staff members feel underpaid and undervalued.
+Therefore, they are not motivated to provide high levels of care.
+Without motivation to provide a certain standard of care, many residents become neglected or abused by staff who do not feel compelled to help or go above and beyond.
 Over time, this leads to low morale which creates a culture of accepting low standards of care.

 Poor Nursing Home Management

 Another reality of nursing homes is that some of them are simply run better than others.
-If nursing homes don’t have the leadership, management, and supervision required to run a safe operation, then standards slip and neglect can easily occur.
+If nursing homes do not have the leadership, management and supervision required to run a safe operation, standards slip and neglect can easily occur.

-Additionally, if nursing home management members don’t set high levels of accountability in regards to resident care, then the staff don’t feel compelled to provide it.
+Additionally, if nursing home management does not set high levels of accountability in regard to resident care, staff may not feel compelled to provide it.
 A continued lack of accountability and leadership breeds an environment where neglect and abuse can continue without consequence.

 Other Caregiver Issues

-Occasionally, there are circumstances where nursing homes are well-run, with a full staff of highly trained and properly screened personnel, yet there are rogue individuals who commit abuse for their own personal reasons.
+Occasionally, there are circumstances where nursing homes are well-run with a full staff of highly trained and properly screened personnel.
+However, there are rogue individuals who commit abuse for their own personal reasons.

-Like anywhere in society, there are always certain individuals who have issues that make them more likely to act neglectfully or abusively towards others.
+Like anywhere in society, there are always certain individuals who are more likely to act neglectfully or abusively towards others.
 Sometimes, these people work in nursing homes directly with senior citizens.

-There are countless reasons why these bad apples commit abuse.
-Generally, though these caregivers have issues of their own that are contributing factors as to why they may justify abusive and neglectful actions.
+There are countless reasons why these individuals commit abuse.
+Generally, these caregivers have issues of their own that are contributing factors as to why they may justify abusive and neglectful actions.